Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 If you haven’t had your fill of cenotes then there are a couple of options close to the town that you can check out including Cenote Chaak Tun and Cenote Cristalino.
 In case you’re looking for an adventure, you can try out this Riviera Maya buggy tour with cenote swim!

-In terms of beaches, most of the beachfront at Playa del Carmen is occupied by resorts and beach clubs that you will need to pay to hire a bed at if your chosen accommodation isn’t on the sand.
+In terms of beaches, most of the beachfront at Playa del Carmen is occupied by resorts and beach clubs where you will need to pay for a bed if your chosen accommodation isn’t on the sand.

 Mamita’s Beach Club is a swanky option and you can offset the higher fee towards the cost of food and drink.
 The lively Lido Beach Club is a more affordable option where you can rent a chair or a bed and again part of the rental fee goes towards any food or drinks.